RohitAwate/rohitawate.github.io/_posts/2022-03-17-linear-regression-intuition.md

         best_line = line
 ```

-Now onto a tiny but important detail.
-If we simply calculate the distance between the points and the line, it would be positive for a point above the line and negative for one below the line.
+Now onto a tiny but important detail: If we simply calculate the distance between the points and the line, it could be positive or negative depending on whether it's above or below the line.
 We don't really care about the sign difference.
-We just need the magnitude of the distance.
-Your immediate response would be to take the absolute value of the distance, then.
+We only care about how close the line is to the points i.e. we just need the magnitude of the distance.
+Your immediate response would be to then take the absolute value of the distance.
 While that is valid, the most common technique is to rather **square** the distances.
 There are a couple of reasons behind this choice but the most important one is that squares massively simplify the math later on.

 <center>
 <img src="/assets/images/posts/2022-03-17-linear-regression/Page7.png" style="width: 700px">